 The intent of this course is to provide prospective teachers with a thorough knowledge of early childhood development.
 The course will focus on understanding research and theory as it impacts developmentally appropriate practices for infants to grade 2 students.
 By becoming familiar with the growth and development of young children, prospective teachers will be able to develop their own theories of children and understand their growth and development.
-The teaching assistantship field experience during this course will take place in an early childhood setting.
+Observation hours are required for this course. - three semester hours